/* Rambling Owl addition to remove page titles from blogs */

 It hadn't been that bad, had it?

-Mark ended up drinking too much to legally drive, so we had got ourselves a taxi back home and next day Mark had managed to cadge a lift off a friend of his, who was coincidently staying at Muasdale at the same time as us.
-It was then time to say goodbye to our apartment, Jura, to Muasdale and to the Kintyre Peninsula.
-We had packed with the usual chaos and confusion attached to such occasions, though at a much slower pace as we all shuffled about and clung onto furniture.
-Then we had made the long journey back to England; me back to Bristol, Bod dropped off in Southport and Mark and Jo to Birmingham.
+The canny owner of the lodge attempted to sell Mark a glass of whisky for eight pounds.
+Mark declined.
+The owner produced a cheaper glass at four pounds.
+Mark agreed, but only if he could have a free taste first.
+The owner hesitated, then acquiesced with a rueful smile and a gleam in his eye.
+He knew when he had met his match.
+Mark eventually drank too much to drive legally, so we got a taxi home.
+The following day he cadged a lift from a friend who happened — in the wonderful small-world way of things — to be staying at Muasdale at the same time as us.
+Then it was time to say goodbye to our apartment, to Jura, to Muasdale and to the Kintyre Peninsula.
+We packed with the usual chaos and confusion, though at a considerably slower pace than usual as we all shuffled about and clung onto furniture.
+Then the long journey back to England: me to Bristol, Bod dropped in Southport, Mark and Jo back to Birmingham.

-If this is the part of the text for reflection, what can I say?
-I could say that my cousin Jo has a hyperactive bladder and a definite flair for narcolepsy.
-I could voice my suspicions that my friend Bod may be an android, or a secret member of the SAS, or that he has had all of his pain receptors removed on the NHS, and I could tell you that my brother Mark is still awaiting skin grafts on his heel and discovered a little known state of enmity which seems to exist between Kintyre and the island of Arran (the latter of which he visited and innocently revealed to a barman there that he was staying on Kintyre).
+I could note that my cousin Jo has a hyperactive bladder and a definite flair for narcolepsy.
+I could voice my suspicions that Bod may be an android, a covert SAS operative, or someone who has had all his pain receptors removed on the NHS.
+I could mention that my brother Mark is still, at the time of writing, awaiting skin grafts on his heel, and that he discovered — by the innocent act of telling a barman on Arran where he was staying — that a little-known state of quiet enmity appears to exist between the island and the Kintyre Peninsula.

-I value my stop and stare moments.
+I value my stop-and-stare moments.

 Prev